JohnnyonFlame/FNAPatches/README.md

 dotnet build
 ```
 - For convenience, create both `build` and `redist` folders.
-- Download a release of [Harmony](https://github.com/pardeike/Harmony/releases).
+- Optionally (for Harmony mods): Download a release of [Harmony](https://github.com/pardeike/Harmony/releases).
     - Extract `net45/0Harmony.dll` into the `redist` folder.
+- Optionally (for MonoMod mods): Download a release of [MonoMod](https://github.com/MonoMod/MonoMod/releases).
+    - Extract the files into the `redist` folder.
 - Copy the custom FNA assemblies into the `redist` folder.
 - Compile your patch!
 ```bash